Paulownia Trees (KIRI, 桐) in Bloom – find one (appropriately) in front of the Tsukuba U. Administration Building

 By Avi Landau

-For those of us living in Japan who savor the changes that take place month by month, week by week, day by day, in our natural surroundings, May just might verily be the merriest month of the year !
+For those of us living in Japan who savor the changes that take place month by month, week by week and day by day in our natural surroundings, May just might verily be the merriest month of the year !
 The rice-fields, which for the preceding six months have been dull, brown, empty spaces are within a span of a few days flooded creating a magnificent waterworld, with tips of young rice plants just breaking the mirror-like surfaces in uncannily perfect rows.
 Ducks, egrets and herons descend joyously upon these waters.
 The bush-warblers practice their distinctive song, out of tune at first, but after a few days at it you hear them singing away pitch perfect -while at night the mighty frog choruses roar.
 The young leaves of spring fill the air with a delicious musk – and so many shades of green, while the seasons flowers give us just as many shades of violet… wisteria, iris, azalea…..

 There is another purple blossom traditionally associated with May.
 Its blooms on a tree that was once extremely common in Japan, grown in the garden of just about every house (planted when daughters were born and cut down to make kimono chests when they got married) or in large groves for sale to furniture, wooden geta clog, or koto makers.
 Today, however, they have become so uncommon, that few Japanese even know what its blossoms look like.

 I am talking about the KIRI (桐) or as we call it in English – the paulownia ( named after Anna Paulowna 1795-1856, a Russian Grand Duchess who became the Queen Consort of the Netherlands after marrying the Prince of Orange in 1816.
 The tree`s name was coined by the great botanist Philipp Franz von Siebold)